QuantEcon/lecture-source-py/source/rst/geom_series.rst

-We now move on to describe some famuous economic applications of geometric series.
+We now move on to describe some famous economic applications of geometric series.